leilanorouzi/DataScinceProjects/Capstone_project_2/InstaCart_project.md

 One of well-used recommendation system is collaborative filtering<a href="#note5" id="note5ref"><sup>5</sup></a>.
 This method is based on an assumption that users who have a taste will act according to other people with the same preference.
 To explain it simpler, one may say products which have been purchased by a some people with a similar preference so far, are most likely to be ordered by other people who have similar opinion about products.
 More information can be found in [colaborative filtering wikipage](https://en.wikipedia.org/wiki/Collaborative_filtering).
 In this model we need to know the preference of the every customer or in other word how customer incline toward every product.
 In may websites like Netflix and  Amazon, people asked to put their review and their rating for the product they have used.
 These information will be used to recommend more product to customers based on their rating.

-But there are some real problem, first of all every day there will be more new customers.
+:point_up:But there are some real problem, first of all every day there will be more new customers.
 These customers don't have any rating information in the dataset.
 Second, there are lots of products which people do not rate at all.
 Some people even do not rate anything even they have used them.
 In some cases, like here there is no information about customers preference at all, except people order history.
 The lack of rating data can be rectified by implicit collaborative filtering.
 In this project I have used an approach from [Jesse Wood website](https://jessesw.com/Rec-System/).

 # Data
 https://www.kaggle.com/c/instacart-market-basket-analysis/data